 - Will I be able to access my accounts?

 The IT team should have the answers to these questions and procedures outlined to transition the employee successfully.
-They may have an extra equipment, or know the extra steps that a remote worker needs to take to create a seamless and secure workspace.
+They may have extra equipment or know the extra steps that a remote worker needs to take to create a seamless and secure workspace.

-Example: At GrowthForce, before any employees begins to work remotely, they have to set up multi-factor authentication for several different services.
+Example: At GrowthForce, before any employee begins to work remotely, they have to set up multi-factor authentication for several different services.

 Your IT team should provide the steps to take, any devices that are needed, and set up employees so that they’re secure and ready to go.